-The package has been in place since April, has been extended twice and will remain in place until at least January 2021.
+The package has been in place since April and extended twice.
+It will remain in place until at least January 2021.
 The package continues to be regularly reviewed and adjusted in line with new information and via consultation with key bodies such as the Essential Services Commission of Victoria.